 GASB Statement No. 93, Replacement of Interbank Offered Rates (IBOR), establishes accounting and financial reporting requirements related to the replacement of IBORs in hedging derivative instruments and leases.
 It also identifies appropriate benchmark interest rates for hedging derivative instruments.
-The requirements of this Statement, except for paragraph 11b, are effective for reporting periods beginning after June 15, 2020.
+The requirements of this Statement, except for paragraphs 11b, 13, and 14 are effective for reporting periods beginning after June 15, 2020.
 The requirement in paragraph 11b is effective for reporting periods ending after December 31, 2021.
-GASB Statement No. 95 postpones the effective date of paragraph 13 and 14 of this statement by one year.
-POWER adopted GASB Statement No. 95 which postponed the implementation of paragraph 13 and 14 of this statement by one year.
-Management is currently evaluating the effect of this statement on POWER's financial statements.
+The requirements in paragraphs 13 and 14 are effective for fiscal years beginning after June 15, 2021, and all reporting periods thereafter.
+Management is currently evaluating the effect of paragraphs 11b, 13, and 14.
+The adoption of the remaining paragraphs had no impact on POWER's financial statements.